 Seed surveys seek to identify seed areas in advance of the fishing season.
-Seed may not be fished outside the permitted tides and all surveys conducted by industry members must be notified in advance to the SFPA.
+Seed may not be fished outside the permitted tides and all surveys conducted by industry members must be notified in advance to the Sea-Fisheries Protection Authority (SFPA).
 If seed is found this is also reported to the SFPA.

 Surveys are conducted by industry members using ground discrimination software onboard the vessels and commercial fishing equipment to "ground truth" results.
-Surveys are generally conducted on 1-2 available tides in advance of the defined opening periods in May and August.
+Surveys are generally conducted on one to two available tides in advance of the defined opening periods in May and August/September.
 Surveys will only be conducted in areas of suitable substrate.

 BIM surveys are conducted from May to September (inclusive) and are divided into three steps.
 The first step consists of surveying previously known beds to assess potential remaining stock following the winter or recently settled spat.
-This survey yields acoustically generated imagery from a side scan sonar system which identifies relevant features which are then ground-truthed using a 1 meter dredge.
-The second step consists of estimating the available seed mussel biomass.
+This survey yields acoustically generated imagery from a side scan sonar system which identifies relevant features which are then ground-truthed using a one meter dredge.
+The second step consists of estimating the available mussel seed biomass.
 The extent of the settlement is mapped using acoustic imagery analysed on GIS.
-Random sampling points (approximately forty per bed) are generated within the bed and samples are collected using a Day grab with a $0.1 \text{m}^2$ footprint.
-Position and weight of mussel per grab is recorded and a density map is produced using IDW interpolation.
+Random sampling points (approximately 40 per bed) are generated within the bed and samples are collected using a Day grab with a 0.1m2 footprint.
+The position and weight of mussel per grab is recorded and a density map is produced using IDW interpolation3.
 Estimated biomass is then calculated, providing the extent of the bed in hectares and an estimated tonnage for the area.
-The final step consists of carrying out a post fishery assessment using the methodology detailed above.
+The final step consists of carrying out a postfishery assessment using the methodology detailed above.
 Seed survey reports are published on the BIM website as they become available.

-&lt;sup>3 Hervas, A., Tully, O., Hickey, J., Keeffe, E. O., & Kelly, E. (2008).
+3 Hervas, A., Tully, O., Hickey, J., Keeffe, E. O., & Kelly, E. (2008).
 Assessment, Monitoring and Management of the

 Given the large areas of the potential fishery and the ephemeral nature of the resource, not all beds are identified by a formal survey in advance of fishing.
-Beds may be discovered and exploited during the fishing season by industry members, however all seed fishing locations are reported via logbook and SMS returns as per the management measures discussed in section 4.0 below.
+Beds may be discovered and exploited during the fishing season by industry members; however, all seed fishing locations are reported via logbook and SMS returns as per the management measures set out in section 4.0 below.